jasonli04/Gold-Price-Forecasting/README.md

 #### Data Preprocessing Strategies

 The first step was to obtain our data using Yahoo Finance and storing gold prices from the ticker (GC=F) as a pandas series where we have Gold Open, Gold Close, and Gold Volume.
 After getting the data, we indexed it by date and forward filled any missing values.
-We also added a 5 day moving average for the Gold Close prices.
+Then, we decided to do feature engineering to create features that could explain price movement over time.
+This included adding a 5 day moving average, 100 day moving average for the Gold Close prices, and 5 day volatility.
 In addition, we take more data from FRED using its API.
 We take quarterly information like GDP, Interest Rates, CPI, and Unemployment.
 Since it is quarterly data, we use the same number for all dates in its specific quarter.
 Additionally, we take foreign exchange rates as more feeatures.
 This includes USD-INR, USD-EUR, USD-CHF, and USD-JPY.
 After collecting all the economic indicators, we converted them into DataFrames, merged them into a single dataset, and reindexed everything to a daily frequency with forward filling to handle missing values.
 We also applied a log transformation to GDP to reduce skewness.
 Finally, we combined this economic data with the gold prices, calculated daily gold price changes, and saved the final dataset for modeling.

 #### Supervised and Unsupervised Algorithms

-As a major change from our initial proposal, rather than predicting prices, we will be classifying data into two classes, buy and sell, where buy times have prices that are predicted to increase and sell times have prices that are predicted to increase.
-We chose to implement one unsupervised and one supervised learning model to classify our data into buy or sell times.
+As a major change from our initial proposal, we decided to change the algorithms we will implement since the initial attempts produced high MSE error on testing data versus training data.
+We chose to implement one unsupervised and one supervised learning model to classify our data into price predictions.
-For our unsupervised learning model, we are using logistic regression.
+For our unsupervised learning model, we are using KMeans.

-For our supervised learning model, we are using a Gaussian Mixture Model (GMM).
+For our supervised learning model, we are Ridge Regression.

 ## Part 4: Results and Discussion